-How Teachers Can Opt Out of California Federation of Teachers Dues
+To opt out of California Federation of Teachers dues:

 The California Federation of Teachers (CFT) is the designated union for many educators and classified employees in schools and colleges in California.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 Janus v.
 AFSCME, 585 US (2018)

 The decision found,

 “The First Amendment is violated when money is taken from nonconsenting employees for a public-sector union; employees must choose to support the union before anything is taken from them.
 Accordingly, neither an agency fee nor any other form of payment to a public-sector union may be deducted from an employee, nor may any other attempt be made to collect such a payment, unless the employee affirmatively consents to pay.”

 Consequently, public employees may decline to pay these private organizations without losing their jobs or employer-provided benefits.